Six Tips for Removing Earwax at Home

 - Diminished hearing

-Home remedies to remove excess earwax
+Home remedies for removing earwax

-To keep from suffering the above consequences of excessive earwax buildup, it’s important that you clean them on a regular basis and remove the earwax so it doesn’t create a blockage.
+To keep from suffering the above consequences of excessive earwax buildup, it’s important that you clean them on a regular basis and remove some of the earwax so it doesn’t create a blockage.
 We recommend that you avoid using Q-tips or other swabs, and instead try the following home remedies to remove earwax.

 Saline solution is a great option for removing earwax.
 All you have to do is dissolve one teaspoon of salt (7.5 g) in ½ cup of water (100 ml).
 Then just soak a cotton ball in the solution and let a few drops fall into your ear while you tilt your head to one side.
 Hold this position for a few minutes to let the liquid penetrate the ear canal and soften the wax.
 Then tilt your head in the opposite direction and use a tissue to capture the liquid as it drains out.